KxSystems/embedPy/README.md

 ### Running the examples

-In each of the code snippets below, we assume that `p.q` has been loaded.
-It can be loaded into a running q console with
+In each of the code snippets below, we assume that `p.q` has been loaded into a running q console with
 ```q
 q)\l p.q
 ```